Skip to contents

 # feedback

-For order exercises it is usually clear why the given order is correct, but you might still want to provide a detailed feedback.
+For order exercises it is usually clear why the given order is correct, but you

 The order of the items in the Rmd-list is considered to be the correct one.